What is A Human Workplace community?

 Government and Business

-Government has a tremendous impact on society - for good or for ill - by its shear size and scope of services.
+Government has a tremendous impact on society - for good or for ill - by its sheer size and scope of services.
 Often these services fall woefully short of what's intended.
 It's not that public servants don't care.
 Most do.
 We care a lot and are trying hard in systems that make delivering value really difficult.
 Edward Deming said, "A bad system will beat a good person every time."
 Yep.

 What our friends in the private sector tell us is it's really not that different for them.
 They face similar fear-based systems that decrease the humanity and therefore decrease the contributions, innovation, and engagement of team members.